 Glacial Lakes State Park is one of the best places to visit that won’t break the bank.
 This park features a massive lake known for fishing, boating, and other water sports.

-The site also has an abundance of hiking trails so you can hike to a scenic lookout where you’ll get some nice views of the lake.
+The site also has abundant hiking trails, so you can hike to a scenic lookout and get some nice lake views.
 It’s also a great place to pitch a tent if you feel like sleeping under the stars.
-Alternatively, you can source more solid accommodations in nearby Glenwood (like the GrandStay Hotel & Suites – Glenwood) or Starbuck (such as the Lakes Area Inn).

 See Related: Minnesota Renaissance Festival